Seeing error code 229 on your Lennox® furnace?

 It’s important to have a pro like one from Service Experts Heating & Air Conditioning in Raleigh work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like yours.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like yours.

 We want you to be fully happy with our furnace repair in Raleigh.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 Two-stage furnaces have numerous pressure switches to allow the system to run at different speeds—and be more efficient.
 These switches also ensure your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

 Your low pressure switch may not be functioning properly if your furnace inducer motor begins in high speed and high ignition, then weakens and shifts into low-fire mode about 30 seconds afterward.

 Your HVAC will communicate something’s wrong with a red flash from its indicator light, which it uses to show error codes.
 It has this red light to flash code, like Morse code.